Module 4. Semiparametric Regression Analysis

 fg_pred <- predict(fg_fit, newdata= trial[1:10, ], times = c(6, 12, 18)) # Predict CIF

-fg_pred # Display the predicted CIF
+fg_pred # Display the predicted CIF$`time 6`

 [1] 0.002279375 0.003430702 0.002447917 NA 0.007579470 0.010150002